 Before the evening ended, the decision was made to add this puzzle to the Kadon line.
 Dave had built the molds himself and had a good supply of parts that just needed assembly.
 After naming the puzzle Icosa-Triad and putting an activities booklet together, Kate offered it initially to puzzle collectors only and then to the world at large.

 There was more to this puzzle than just the ball, however, whose shape is also called a "great dodecahedron".
 Dave had made an additional "cage" formed of 4 differently notched hexagonal rings that could be assembled around the completed ball.
 Having from two to six notches let the rings interlock in precise ways.
 In fact, it was fun to build it just by itself, without the enclosed ball.
-Sadly, we ran out of parts in 2014 and now this fine invention has passed into history, at least until 3D printing becomes feasible.
+Sadly, we ran out of parts in 2014, sold out even our archival sets in 2020, and now this fine invention has passed into history, at least until 3D printing becomes feasible.

 Footnote: In 1988 we had built a custom-order model of Quintachex as a 20" inlaid wood chessboard.
 It was a thing of beauty though a huge amount of work to make.
 For 2013, we made just one special commemorative edition in wood.
 If there is irresistible demand for more in the future, we can make more.

 By 1988 we had won many ribbons in shows, a good number of "Games 100" selections, and had become a self-confident small company.
 That came with the insight that we had to keep up the good work, the customer service, the fascinating new research as well as the care and feeding of our established products, and the growing requirements of red tape and paperwork.
 Kate could no longer do it all alone, and we needed to bring helpers on board.
 Division of labor conquers overload, and more heads are better than one.
 Luckily, our friends provided.
 In the face of the growing complexity of products and administrative burdens, having and keeping good people became our seventh rule.